 N many locations, the values derived from local space change with the position of the origin.

 Each Basis has three vectors:

 Z. Each of those vectors point towards each of the local space vectors coming from that object.

 To use the Spatial node’s local directional vectors, we use this code:

-Here is what local space looks like in 2D and in 3D:
+Here is what local space looks like in 2D:

 Here is what the Spatial gizmo shows when you are using local space mode.
 Notice how the arrows follow the rotation of the object on the left, which looks exactly the same as the 3D example for local space.

 Local vectors are confusing even for more experienced game developers, so do not worry if this all doesn’t make a lot of sense.
 The key thing to remember about local vectors is that we are using local coordinates to get direction from the object’s point of view, as opposed to using world vectors, which give direction from the world’s point of view.